 In the new paperback version of her book, which I just picked up, she adds an epilogue analyzing the first year of the Trump presidency.
 I’ll give you a hint—she’s not a big fan.
 I’ll give you another hint—Secretary Clinton’s analysis of the first year and a half of the Trump administration is a rightly stinging indictment.
 At $11.75, it is definitely worth a read.

 8. Feminist Icon Cross-stitch: 30 Daring Designs to Celebrate Strong Women

 This interesting take on the cross-stitch has 30 designs based on strong women throughout the ages.
 It also includes teaching instructions for those who are new to cross-stitch.
 Some of the women featured in this book include Susan B. Anthony, Beyoncé, Virginia Woolf, and Hillary Rodham Clinton.

 What the studies found was that “there is an enormous amount of research showing that knitting has physical and mental health benefits, that it slows the onset of dementia, combats depression and distracts from chronic pain."
-The study review goes on to say, “It is a skill that can continue when sight and strength are diminished.
-Knitting and cross-stitch’s diversity make them easy to take up at almost any point in the mom in your world’s life.
+The study review goes on to say, “It is a skill that can continue when sight and strength are diminished."
+Knitting and cross-stitching’s diversity make them easy to take up at almost any point for the mom in your life.